EternityForest/THUNDERWARS/README.md

 When pages are fully complete or unlikely to be used again soon, transfer them to your archive box or binder at base.
 File by section or date for long-term reflection, incident tracking, or post-mission analysis.

 “Leave no thought behind.
 Every battle fought teaches the next one.”

+## Gear Discipline

+Excessive quantities of objects can consume large amounts of time and effort, sometimes starting before the item is even purchased!

+### Mission-Driven Loadouts

+Military principle: Every piece of gear must justify its weight by its direct connection to the mission.

+Practice: Soldiers don’t just carry “what might be useful.”
+They’re trained to constantly evaluate whether an item supports the immediate mission, the environment, and the duration of action.

+### Weight & Bulk Discipline

+Soldiers are told: “Ounces make pounds, and pounds make pain”

+Always pick up your loadout, put it on, and walk around before committing.

+If you wouldn’t want to sprint or climb with what you plan to carry, or if you dread loading and unloading it all, something has to go.

+### Staging & Layering

+Both militaries and first responders use layers when out in the field.

+#### On-body (first line)

+Absolute essentials (knife, water, ID, comms, light, etc).
+Must never leave your person.

+#### Pack (second line)

+Mission gear you might drop temporarily, but would recover soon.
+This is the gear that is actively in use, or extremely likely to be used soon, such as the tools in a tool belt.

+#### Base (third line): Bulk items left at camp/vehicle/rucksack/etc.

+Civilians in non-emergency situations almost always have an additional "fourth layer" of things that can be readily bought, borrowed, ran home for, or otherwise found easily.

+This makes many non-critical items less important than they seem to be.

+For every item, determine what layer it belongs in, and how it should be securely carried.

+### Post-Mission Review

+After every op, soldiers do a “lessons learned” session: what was never touched? what saved the day? what broke?

+During your debriefings, pay special attention to items that are consistently unused.

+### Standardized Lists (But Flexible)

+Units often use a baseline packing list (everyone carries X, Y, Z).

+Civilian adaptation: Have a master list for camping, travel, work — but trim ruthlessly before each trip.

+### Gear Care Discipline

+Add any regular maintenance to a repeating calendar event, or to a CONTEXT page you use regularly, possibly even the SWORDPOINT page.

+### Morale vs. Mission Gear

+Military acknowledges morale is part of survival.
+A letter, a photo, or one comfort item is often encouraged — but not an entire pile.

+### Mission Fit Questions

+* What mission is this item supporting?
+(Daily living, work task, outdoor trip, emergency readiness, etc.)
+* What happens if I don’t have it?
+(Real consequence vs. mild inconvenience.)
+* Do I already own something that can substitute?
+(Multi-use tools usually beat single-use ones.)
+* Is there an alternative that doesn't require any gear at all?
+* Could I obtain this item at the last minute if I suddenly need it?
+* How often will this be in play?
+(Daily, monthly, once a year, “only if everything goes wrong.”)
+* Does it connect with my existing gear?
+(Does it strengthen a system of items I already use, or sit outside the strategy?)

+### Burden Analysis

+* Where will it live when not in use?
+(Does it have a home, or will it float around as clutter?)
+* What does it cost to maintain?
+(Batteries, space, cleaning, updates, spares.)
+* Does it require training or practice to be useful?
+(If so, will I realistically practice with it?)
+* How will I feel every time I see it?
+(Does it motivate or demoralize?)
+* Does the item support any THREAT HABITS I am trying to quit?
+* Does the item require any special protection from damage or loss?
+* Is there likely to be a better version out before I actually want or need to use the item?

+### Imagination Drills

+* Picture a day using it.
+How does it make life easier or safer?
+* Picture a day carrying it but not using it.
+How much friction or regret does it add?
+* Picture lending or losing it.
+Would I really care, or would I secretly be relieved it’s gone?
+* If I could only bring 5 items on a mission, would this make the cut?
+Why?
+* If this item didn’t exist, how would I solve the problem?
+(Sometimes the “workaround” is better than the object itself.)

 ## Administrative